-Accounting Standards Update 2018-13 - Fair Value Measurement (Topic 840) Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
-The amendments in this update apply to all entities that are required, under existing GAAP, to make disclosures about recurring or nonrecurring fair value measurements.
-This standard is effective for interim and annual reporting periods beginning after December 15, 2019, with early adoption permitted.
+Accounting Standards Update 2019-12 - Income Taxes (Topic 740) The Financial Accounting Standards Board ("Board") is issuing this Update as part of its initiative to reduce complexity in accounting standards.
+This standard is effective for interim and annual reporting periods beginning after December 15, 2020, with early adoption permitted.
 The Company is currently evaluating the impact this guidance will have on its financial statements.